Terms & Conditions

 For cancellations made outside of the 14-day statutory cancellation period, the following cancellation charges are applicable:

-- The charge for cancellations received between September 30th 2019 and February 28th 2020 is 50% of the total program price.
+- The charge for cancellations received before 28th February 2022 is 50% of the total program balance.
+Reach Cambridge will also retain your deposit.

-- The charge for cancellations received after February 28th 2020 is 100% of the total program price.
+- The charge for cancellations received after 28th February 2022 is 100% of the total program balance.
+Reach Cambridge will also retain your deposit.

 All discount deadlines are final.
 We reserve the right to make changes to our discount policy, including changes in price, content, description, terms, etc. at any time without notice.
 See below for terms and conditions relating to specific discounts.